SanAndreaP/HytaleSprinklers/README.md

 * Cobalt: Tier 7, Range 3
 * Adamantite: Tier 8, Range 4
 * Mithril: Tier 10, Range 8

+You can also upgrade the sprinkler with a funnel, allowing you to plant seeds within its range by interacting with it whilst holding seeds in your hand.

 ## Upcoming